 This directory is full of manufacturers’ listings where you can find all the information of each company, including product information, history, size, annual sales, and a few more details.

 Besides, if you’re interested in contacting one or a few, you can send them an email, request a quote, or visit its company’s website.

 Maker’s Row is another online marketplace launched in November 2012 that connects American manufacturers with businesses.

 The company provides an extensive database of suppliers and products covering the North American geographical landscape.

 The downside of this platform is that it’s not free.
-You’ll have to pay a fee to access all of its features (from searching factories, accessing project files, to messaging factories), which ranges from $60 to $150/month or $576 to $1,440 per year.
+You’ll have to pay a fee to access all of its features (from searching factories, and accessing project files, to messaging factories), which ranges from $60 to $150/per month or $576 to $1,440 per year.

 Founded in 1999, MFG is another popular manufacturer directory which caters to sellers in the United States, Canada, Asia, Europe, and South America.